AlexmagToast/LinuxCNC_ArduinoConnector/README.md

 In the Settings a cheap 4x4 Keyboard is used such as https://theartoftinkering.com/recommends/matrix-keyboard/ (referral link)

+# Quadrature Encoders
+Quadrature Encoders require a Library to be installed.
+More Info about the used Library can be found here: https://www.pjrc.com/teensy/td_libs_Encoder.html It can be downloaded here: https://www.arduino.cc/reference/en/libraries/encoder/

+This function is made with Rotating encoders in mind but supports all kinds of quadrature Signals.
+For easy implementation in LinuxCNC two modes are supported.

+1 = Up or Down Signals per Impuls , this is intended for use with Feed or Spindle Speed Override.
+2 = Counter Signal, this is intended for the usecase of using the Encoder as MPG for example.
+Arduino will count Impulses and add them to a counter, which then is send to LinuxCNC.
+    there you can connect it to x & y yog signals.

+If your Encoder can be pressed and there is a button inside, use the Input or Latching Input functionality mentioned above.

+# Joysticks
+Joysticks use a similar implementation as Quadrature encoders and are implemented with the usecase as MPG in mind.
+Connect your X and Y Pin of your Joystick to an Analog Pin of your choice.
+Depending of the position of the Joystick it will add or substract from a counter, which then is send to LinuxCNC.
+The more you move the Joystick from the middle Position to the end of movement the more will be added to the counter, which will increase the speed of motion in Jog mode.

+Currently Joysticks will only generate an counter in LinuxCNC.

 # Serial communication over USB
 The Send and receive Protocol is <Signal><PinNumber>:<Pin State>